arcus-azure/arcus.webapi/docs/features/security/secrets/auto-invalidate-secrets.md

 # Automatically Invalidate Azure Key Vault Secrets

 The `Arcus.WebApi.Jobs` library provides a background job to automatically invalidate cached Azure Key Vault secrets from an `ICachedSecretProvider` instance of your choice.

+## How This Works

-This works by subscribing on the `SecretNewVersionCreated` event of an Azure Key Vault resource and placing those events on a Azure Service Bus Topic; which we process in our background job.
+This automation works by subscribing on the `SecretNewVersionCreated` event of an Azure Key Vault resource and placing those events on a Azure Service Bus Topic; which we process in our background job.

 To make this automation opperational, following Azure Resources has to be used:
 * Azure Key Vault instance